Los Angeles, California the Center of Car Culture

 George Barris – The King of Kustoms

-From his North Hollywood shop, George Barris built Hollywood’s most famous cars — including the Batmobile, Munster Koach, KITT.
+From his North Hollywood shop, George Barris built Hollywood’s most famous cars — including the Batmobile, Munster Koach, and KITT.
 His wild custom designs made him the face of California’s custom car scene.

 famous cars from Los Angeles car culture Bat Mobile by George Barris